Travis Kelce's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Travis Kelce.

-Travis Kelce is a prominent American football tight end for the Kansas City Chiefs.
-Drafted in the third round of the 2013 NFL draft, he has since become a key player for the team.
-Kelce has achieved significant success, winning Super Bowls LIV, LVII, and LVIII with the Chiefs.
-Prior to his NFL career, he played college football for the Cincinnati Bearcats.
+Travis Kelce is a highly accomplished American football tight end for the Kansas City Chiefs.
+Drafted in 2013, he has become a pivotal player for the team, contributing significantly to their Super Bowl victories in LIV, LVII, and LVIII.
+Prior to his NFL career, Kelce played college football at the University of Cincinnati.
+He is considered one of the best tight ends in NFL history.

 In March 2013, Travis Kelce was named the College Football Performance Awards Tight End of the Year.